 Here, we’ve collected the best tools for shoveling snow, with arms that are long enough to prevent hunching, ergonomic designs to reduce back strain, and durable materials that can cut through any snowbank.
 An electric shovel can speed up the job, or you can just work with well-designed manual shovels.
 Either way, we’ve researched some of the best snow shovels currently on the market, so now you won’t dread those impending winter storms.

-- Best ergonomic snow shovel: True Temper 1613400 Aluminum Snow Shovel
+- Best ergonomic snow shovel: True Temper Ergonomic Snow Shovel

 - Best snow pusher shovel: The Snowplow “the Original Snow Pusher”